PawprintPrototyping/pawprintprototyping.org-hugo/content/english/pages/canary/_index.md

     Primary key fingerprint: 1246 3A8A 9661 FBB9 8C15 C5F2 FB8E 4943 2F2E E9CC
     ```

-You should make sure that it says "Good signature" in the output and confirm that the keyid matches the one you verified [[here earlier => network-security/certificates#complete-verification]].
+You should make sure that it says "Good signature" in the output and confirm that the keyid matches.
 If this text has been altered, then this information should not be trusted.

 Unless you have taken explicit steps to build a trust path to our GPG key, you will see a warning message similar to: